International transactions: types, mechanisms, risks, and trends

 Economic and political instability

-Economic and political instability in certain regions can impact international transactions.
-Businesses must assess the risk of operating in volatile environments and develop contingency plans to manage potential disruptions.
+Volatile economic conditions and political unrest in certain regions can disrupt business operations.
+Companies must conduct thorough risk assessments before entering new markets and develop contingency plans to address potential disruptions.

 FAQs